How to Manifest without a New Year Resolution

 As I said, I personally do not create New Year’s Resolutions.
 Quite simply, they don’t work.
 But I do always take full advantage of this magical time of year!

-For over a decade now, I’ve used a very special set of rituals and ceremonies for myself to successfully bid farewell to the ending year and welcome in the new one and I’d love to personally share them with you including my completely unique process of intention creation.
+I’ve long used a very special set of rituals and ceremonies for myself to successfully bid farewell to the ending year and welcome in the new one and I’d love to personally share them with you including my completely unique process of intention creation.

-Once a year, I personally lead my community through what I consider the “closing ceremonies” of the year absolutely free during the Intentional Success in the New Year Retreat.
+Once a year, for over a decade, I personally lead our community through what I consider the “closing ceremonies” of the year absolutely free during the Intentional Success in the New Year Retreat.